Protect your computer against viruses. Here are some basic steps to safeguard your home computer system:

 - Always take your ATM receipt.
 Don't leave it at or near the ATM.

 - Do not give out any information about your ATM card over the telephone.
-Report a lost or stolen card at once.
+Report a lost or stolen card immediately.

 - Check your receipts against your monthly statement to guard against ATM fraud.